-After my guest post over at Miss Mommy this week,
+After my guest post (post removed from her blog, sorry!) over at Miss Mommy this week,

 I received a lot of really positive feedback.

 And, while it is so wonderful that you all are supportive,

 you may be just too nice with what you said about me.

 I may have lead you to think that way with my way of writing.

 In fact, many people even referred to me as inspiring.

 Ladies— I love you, but I was anything but inspiring (during that time).

 I mean... in that post I did reveal a lot... but I will admit that I still glammed it up.

 Quite a bit.